dabble-of-devops-bioanalyze/bioanalyze-docker-images/docs/_source/Usage.md

 ## Single User Usage

 These are docker images and can always be run individually.
+Each image has a single conda env named `notebook`.

 ```
 docker run -it -p 8888:8888 \